adinrh/Online-Shoppers-Purchasing-Intention/README.md

 # Result and discussion:

+Task 1: Build a predictive classification model.
-we computed the Pearson Correlation of each feature in the training dataset to vizualize the correlation.
+We computed the Pearson Correlation of each feature in the training dataset to vizualize the correlation.

 Image 1: ![imgs/Pearson_Corr.png](imgs/Pearson_Corr.png)